 Charting the Unlikely History of Ruffles

 The ruffle’s ability to adapt lies in its inherent simplicity.
 At the end of the day, it’s really just a wrinkled piece of cloth.
 It is precisely this ease of imitation that has allowed the ruffle to stand the test of time and survive the ravages of ever-changing fashions.
-Rich people’s enjoyment of looking like giant, over-iced cakes obviously helped too, however, the origin of the ruffle was actually a lot more humble than such a preference might suggest.
+People’s enjoyment of looking like giant, over-iced cakes obviously helped too.
+However, the origin of the ruffle was actually a lot more humble than such a preference might suggest.

 So where did it come from?
-Who was all up in its business?
-How can Marie Antoinette, flamenco dancers, an infamous shirt from a nineties sitcom, and Spring 2016’s most prevalent trend all share an affinity for the same undulating piece of cloth?
+How can Marie Antoinette, flamenco dancers, an infamous shirt from a nineties sitcom, and Spring 2019’s most prevalent trend all share an affinity for the same undulating piece of cloth?
 Join us, as we track the history behind one of fashion’s most enduring staples.